timescale/docs/use-timescale/data-retention/about-data-retention.md

 ## Drop data by chunk

-TimescaleDB data retention works on chunks, not on rows.
+Timescale data retention works on chunks, not on rows.
 Deleting data row-by-row, for example with the PostgreSQL `DELETE` command, can be slow.
 But dropping data by the chunk is faster, because it deletes an entire file from disk.
 It doesn't need garbage collection and defragmentation.